gkropf/typecast-analysis/README.md

 from RetrieveData import *
 get_raw_data('Tom Cruise')
 clean_data('Tom Cruise')
-get_photo('Tom Cruise')
 ````
 This will create a file in the *cleandata* folder that is appropriately formatted for our plotting function.
-To then produce the extended bipartite filmography graph open an R terminal and execute the following commands:
+To then produce the extended bipartite filmography graph, open an R terminal and execute the following commands:
 ````
 source('CreateProfile.r')
 plot_filmography('Tom Cruise')